You will need Adobe Reader to view and print the application form.

 |If you make no additional charges using this card and each month pay …..||You will pay off the Closing balance shown on this statement in about ….||You will pay off the Closing balance shown on this statement in about ….|

 |only the minimum payment||xxx months||$xxxx.xx|

 |$xxxx.xx||xx months||$xxx.xx a saving of $xxxx.xx|

-This calculation is a model, not a prediction.
-Results are only estimates; the actual amounts may be higher or lower.
-We cannot predict things such as movements in interest rates.
-There is no additional spending on the card.
-It does NOT included credit card fees.
-Your card balance is the outstanding balance on your credit card.
-It is the closing balance on your last credit card statement, plus any additional money you spent on your card plus any interest and fees incurred since the end of the last statement period (check your last credit card statement).
+This calculation is an estimate only.; the actual amounts may be higher or lower.
+Your Card balance is the outstanding balance on your credit card.
+It is the closing balance on your last credit card statement, plus any additional money you spent on your Card plus any interest and fees incurred since the end of the last statement period (check your last credit card statement).

 If paying only the minimum due each month, you will pay more interest and it will take you longer to pay off your balance